Navid200/xDrip/docs/Nightscout/NS_GCProject.md

 Create a Google account if you don't have one already.

 Go to  [https://console.cloud.google.com](https://console.cloud.google.com) and log in with your Google account.
-When you see the welcome messsage, agree and continue.
+When you see the welcome message, agree and continue.
 ![](./images/GC_Welcome.png)
 When you see the free trial offer, activate it.
 ![](./images/FreeTrial.png)